-Whether you are new to EDI integration or have been doing EDI for years, you might be reading this because you have an EDI challenge, and you’re interested in learning how you could use APIs to help you solve it.
-You might be here to learn what an API is.
-We’ll cover both.
-There has long been a debate about API vs EDI.
-We will go into the differences between the two approaches and talk about how modern EDI software companies are future-proofing traditional EDI integrations with an API approach.
+Whether you are new to EDI integration or have been doing EDI for years, you’re reading this because you have an EDI challenge, and you’re interested in using APIs to help you solve it.

 Maybe you’re a product manufacturer who just got your first order from a national retail giant.
 It’s a milestone for your business – but along with the excitement comes the requirement to do EDI transactions, and you don’t have a lot of time to put EDI in place.